 The following instructions describe a basic process of adding face bones and skinning, or applying influences, to the reference model's eyes and eyelids.
 You can continue to apply this technique to the rest of the facial features that need articulation, such as the character's mouth, cheeks, and jaw.
 After adding your bones and applying influences, you can create controls that can help make the next posing process more efficient.

-The specific head bones your character requires depend on the poses you intend your character to use.
+The specific head bones your character requires depend on the poses you intend for it to use.
 The following examples cover the process for adding 1 bone for each eye and 4 bones for the eyelids to allow for blinking, winking, and gaze direction.

 Each eye requires one bone each, though you might opt to create a controller bone later that can control both eyes at the same time.
 To ensure that you position your bones symmetrically, you can enable X-Axis Mirror in the top-right of the Viewport.
 This moves bones that share the same name with opposing suffixes along the X-axis.